-- 3.1 Fees, Registration and Limitations - 3.1.1 Annual registration fees will be in the amount of \$30 per CFE. - 3.1.2 Registrations shall remain effective only during a year beginning April 1 and ending March 31 or any remaining portion of the year beginning on the date the registration is issued and ending March 31. - 3.1.3 Limitations - 3.1.3.1 CFE are only permitted to engage in direct sales with consumers in the State of Delaware. - 3.1.3.2 Online sales are not permitted.
-Online advertising and marketing are permitted. - 3.1.3.3 Wholesale or other sales to resellers or food establishments are not permitted by a CFE. - 3.1.3.4 A CFE shall only produce those specific food products listed on their registration.
-This registration shall be displayed at farmers markets, craft fairs, charitable organization, or other approved venues/functions where cottage foods are sold.
+- 3.1 Fees, Registration and Limitations - 3.1.1 Annual registration fees will be in the amount of \$30.00 per CFE. - 3.1.2 Registrations shall remain effective only during a year beginning April 1 and ending March 31 or any remaining portion of the year beginning on the date the registration is issued and ending March 31. - 3.1.3 Limitations - 3.1.3.1 CFE operating under these regulations are limited to gross annual sales of \$25,000 or less. - 3.1.3.2 3.1.3.1 CFE are only permitted to engage in direct sales with consumers in the State of Delaware. - 3.1.3.2 Online sales are not permitted.
+Online advertising and marketing are permitted. - 3.1.3.4 3.1.3.3 Wholesale or other sales to resellers or food establishments are not permitted by a CFE.

+3.1.3.4 CFE shall only produce those specific food products listed on their registration.
+This registration shall be displayed at farmers markets, craft fairs, charitable organization or other approved venues/functions where cottage foods are sold.